Phytoremediation: Phytoscreening

-As plants can translocate and accumulate particular types of contaminants, plants can be used as biosensors of subsurface contamination, thereby allowing investigators to delineate contaminant plumes quickly.
+As plants can translocate and accumulate particular contaminants, plants can be used as biosensors of subsurface contamination, thereby allowing investigators to delineate contaminant plumes.
 Chlorinated solvents, such as trichloroethylene, have been observed in tree trunks at concentrations related to groundwater concentrations.
 To ease field implementation of phytoscreening, standard methods have been developed to extract a section of the tree trunk for later laboratory analysis, often by using an increment borer.
-Phytoscreening may lead to more optimized site investigations and reduce contaminated site cleanup costs.
+Phytoscreening could lead to more optimized site investigations and lower site cleanup costs.
+This concept is yet another example of phytoremediation that has achieved no practical application.